-Programs->Save allows you to save a snapshot of your current game state as an SZX or a Z80 file in the default location (whichever of the SpectrianPrograms directories you last loaded from, or the one where the application is installed).
-The default file format can be changed from the Settings menu.
+Spectrian->Save allows you to save a snapshot of your current game state as an SZX or a Z80 file in the default location (the spectrian directory on Phone Memory or Memory Card that you last loaded from, or the one where the application is installed).
+The default file format can be changed from the Edit->Preferences menu.
 SZX files saved by Spectaculator should be compatible with Spectrian, but the reverse may not be true if there is an attached TAP file.

-The program browser searches for files in C:\SpectrianPrograms and, if you have a memory card, E:\SpectrianPrograms.
+The program browser searches for files in c:\documents\media files\document\spectrian and, if you have a memory card, d:\media files\document\spectrian.

 If you launched Spectrian by opening a message containing a program file, or from a file explorer program, you will be invited to save the program in the default location, as defined above.
-If you want to define a custom keymap you should always save the game in the default location (see Changing key mappings).
+If you want to define a custom keymap you should always save the game in the default location (see Phone key mapping).